 How to write a successful resume

 It’s a daunting task to write a successful resume.
 But our guidance is called to facilitate this tedious process.
 Your main goal is to create a resume that will convince a recruiter to call you!
-Focus on your best skills, abilities and qualification that will make you stand out from the pile of similar-looking resume and show that you are the best fit for a desired position.
+Focus on your best skills, abilities, and qualification that will make you stand out from the pile of similar-looking resume and show that you are the best fit for the desired position.
 Now check out this step-by-step instruction.

 1. Choose an appropriate resume format

-It’s better to select a format according to type of job opening and company’s culture.
-There exist three types of a resume — chronological, functional and combination formats.
+It’s better to select a format according to the type of job opening and company’s culture.
+There exist three types of resume — chronological, functional and combination formats.
 Each of them corresponds to specific requirements and needs and has some advantages.

-- chronological format is the most common in resume writing.
+- chronological resume format is the most common in resume writing.
 It is perfect for all job openings and all levels of professional expertise.

-- combination format incorporates both chronological and functional characteristics.
+- combination resume format incorporates both chronological and functional characteristics.
 It is focused on experience as well as on abilities and skills.
 This format will suite experts in a specific career field, and even if you lack experience or want to switch your career.

 But whatever format you will choose, the main rule is that a resume should be clean, readable and informative.